indierusty/indierusty/README.md

 - 👋 Hi, I’m Priyanshu @indierusty
 - 👀 I love programming and building games and tools
-- 🌱 I love solving challenging problems
+- 🌱 I like to solve challenging problems

 <!---
 indierusty/indierusty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.